 The fridge is mere footsteps away and you find yourself drowsy on the couch after a “quick snack” turned into a full meal.

 Perhaps you set out with the intention of achieving this or that amount of work, but little by little, distractions stole time from you and you find yourself having a less than optimum day.

-But, I method I suggest is to create a step by step task list, with allotted time frames for each task, every night before bed.
+The method I suggest is to create a step-by-step task list, with allotted time frames for each task, every night before bed.

 It is a simple and very effective method to maximize your time each day.

 At the end of each day, you see how much of your list you achieved, and if there is a shortfall, then look at what distracted you.